Media literacy: Canada

+United States

 Media literacy education has been an interest in the United States since the early 20th century, when high school English teachers first started using film to develop students' critical thinking and communication skills.
 However, media literacy education is distinct from simply using media and technology in the classroom, a distinction that is exemplified by the difference between "teaching with media" and "teaching about media."
-In the 1950s and 60s, the ‘film grammar’ approach to media literacy education developed in the United States.
+In the 1950s and 60s, the 'film grammar' approach to media literacy education developed in the United States.
 Where educators began to show commercial films to children, having them learn a new terminology consisting of words such as: fade, dissolve, truck, pan, zoom, and cut.
 Films were connected to literature and history.
 To understand the constructed nature of film, students explored plot development, character, mood and tone.

 Then, during the 1970s and 1980s, attitudes about mass media and mass culture began to shift around the English-speaking world.
-Educators began to realize the need to “guard against our prejudice of thinking of print as the only real medium that the English teacher has a stake in.”
+Educators began to realize the need to "guard against our prejudice of thinking of print as the only real medium that the English teacher has a stake in."
 A whole generation of educators began to not only acknowledge film and television as new, legitimate forms of expression and communication, but also explored practical ways to promote serious inquiry and analysis—- in higher education, in the family, in schools and in society.
 In 1976, Project Censored began using a service learning model to cultivate media literacy skills among students and faculty in higher education.

 Media literacy education began to appear in state English education curriculum frameworks by the early 1990s, as a result of increased awareness in the central role of media in the context of contemporary culture.
 Nearly all 50 states have language that supports media literacy in state curriculum frameworks.
 Additionally, an increasing number of school districts have begun to develop school-wide programs, elective courses, and other after-school opportunities for media analysis and production.
+Media education for teachers, as of 2015, represented 2% of all study programs in teacher training.